 Helen Anderson, Arthritis Society

-Dr. Helen Anderson is the senior manager of education services at the Arthritis Society, where she is responsible for leading the development of information and support solutions to help people with arthritis have the best possible quality of life.
+Dr. Helen Anderson is the director, information and support at the Arthritis Society, where she is responsible for leading the development of information and support solutions to help people with arthritis have the best possible quality of life.
 She holds a PhD in education from OISE/University of Toronto and has previous experience working in the public health, education and not-for-profit sectors.

 Anderson brings her own past experiences of living with a chronic pain condition to her work on creating more accessible workplaces and post-secondary learning environments for people with episodic disabilities.

 Mary Anne Baynton, Workplace Strategies for Mental Health

 Mary Ann Baynton is an independent workplace relations specialist who helps improve or resolve issues for individuals, teams, unions and employers, including issues involving mental health, psychological safety, conflict or performance concerns.
 She has an MSW in social policy from McMaster University.

 Baynton also serves as the director of strategy and collaboration for Workplace Strategies for Mental Health, an initiative of Canada Life that develops and provides free tools and resources for anyone who wishes to prevent, manage or improve psychological health and safety at work.
 In her roles, Baynton strives to reduce workplace stress and conflict in order to improve working lives.

 Dr. Siân Bevan is the Arthritis Society’s chief science officer responsible for driving scientific research, advocacy, public policy, and information and support agendas.
 She also leads the Society’s marketing and communications portfolio.
 Bevan completed her PhD in medical biophysics at the University of Toronto, after she completed her undergraduate studies in biochemistry at McGill University.